Chia-Network/chia-docs/docs/resources/faq.md

 - For now, you can only transfer NFTs for free or exchange them for XCH.
 Eventually we plan to add the ability to trade NFTs for other NFTs and CATs.
 - For now, you can only mint one NFT per block if you’re using Chia’s CLI or RPCs.
 We are currently working on a bulk minting tool that will address this.
 If you attempt to mint more than one NFT in a single block, you’ll receive `{'error': 'ALREADY_INCLUDING_TRANSACTION'}` as a `WARNING` in your log file.
 The CLI will indicate a successful transaction; it will not show this warning.
 The reason for this is because the mempool is rejecting your transaction, which happens after the wallet submits it.
 The transaction will be stuck in the Pending state.
   - Workaround: After minting an NFT, wait for the transaction to clear (approximately 1 minute) before attempting to mint another NFT.
 If you do see a Pending transaction in your wallet that doesn’t clear after several minutes, then you can remove it by doing the following:
-    - GUI - Click the “Actions” dropdown and click “Delete Unconfirmed Transaction”
+    - GUI - Click the "Actions" dropdown and click "Delete Unconfirmed Transaction"
     - CLI - Run chia wallet delete_unconfirmed_transactions

 ## Are there any security concerns I should consider?